• Skip to main content

 • Maintain privacy for their estate

-• Shield assets from estate tax
+• Facilitate estate tax planning

 For a deeper understanding of when a trust might be appropriate for your estate plan, read Palley Law’s recently published article: Trusts Demystified: A Bold Step Toward Better Planning.